odinuv/web/articles/web-applications/rest-api.md

 of HTML (and other) files from server to the web browser (data format is HTML, CSS, binary data etc.).
 The browser then renders a website based on HTML code and CSS.
 When you need to send some data to the server, you usually use `<form>` element and POST method to [send form data](/articles/http/#value-passing-in-http-requests) -- another data format.
-HTML, CSS or *form-url-encoding* is not good format to transfer raw data, because it is bulky and the HTML parser is very difficult to implement and it is not simple, because format of the data is different for each usage.
+HTML, CSS or *form-url-encoding* is not a good format to transfer raw data, because it is bulky and the HTML parser is very difficult to implement and it is not simple, because format of the data is different for each usage.

 Let's see an example of an API: suppose that you are building an e-commerce application -- you want to sell tickets for